Arnaud-D/jetkiller-python/README.md

 warning.

-You can change the output colormap (by default "viridis") with the `colormap` arugment.
+You can change the output colormap (by default "viridis") with the `colormap` argument.
 Any value from the [matplotlib colormaps](https://matplotlib.org/users/colormaps.html) is recognized.